-When you are transferring money between Irish and UK bank accounts – it might seem like less hassle to just let your bank take care of it.
-But you could possibly lose out on hundreds of Euros/Pounds by doing that.
+When you need to transfer money between banks in Ireland and the UK – it might seem like less hassle to just let your bank take care of it.
+But you could possibly lose out on hundreds of Euros or Pounds by doing that.

 The Interbank rate is essentially the rate at which banks swap currencies between one another .
 Your high street bank will typically use a rate that could be as much as 3% to 4% away from the interbank rate.
 That is one of the ways the banks make their big profits.